Asia's factories end 2019 with brighter outlook led by China

-Purchasing manager indexes for South Korea, Thailand and Taiwan all moved above 50 in December, data from IHS Markit showed Thursday.
+Purchasing manager indexes for South Korea, Thailand and Taiwan all moved above 50 last month, data from IHS Markit showed yesterday.
 Malaysia improved right to the dividing line between expansion and contraction of 50 while Indonesia stayed slightly below it.

-The regional readings come as China's manufacturing sector continued to expand output in December, bolstering views that the world's second-largest economy is stabilising.
+The regional readings come as China's manufacturing sector continued to expand output last month, bolstering views that the world's second-largest economy is stabilising.

 China's official manufacturing PMI remained at 50.2 and a sub-index of new orders for export rose into expansion for the first time since May 2018.
-The Caixin Media and IHS Markit PMI showed China's manufacturing index edged down to 51.5 in December from 51.8 in November.
+The Caixin Media and IHS Markit PMI showed China's manufacturing index edged down to 51.5 last month from 51.8 in November.

-"2019 was so bad, we are going to have a cyclical recovery," Mr Xia Le, Hong Kong-based chief Asia economist at Banco Bilbao Vizcaya Argentaria SA told Bloomberg Television.
+"2019 was so bad, we are going to have a cyclical recovery," the Hong Kong-based chief Asia economist at Banco Bilbao Vizcaya Argentaria, Mr Xia Le, told Bloomberg Television.

-"We can expect a cyclical recovery led by the exports sector and the manufacturing sector in the region."
+"We can expect a cyclical recovery led by the exports and manufacturing sectors in the region."

 South Korea's manufacturers - often viewed as a key barometer of global demand - enjoyed the strongest performance since April with both output and new orders pushing into positive territory for the first time since October 2018.

-India's manufacturing PMI rose to 52.7 from 51.2 a month ago, backing a view that a nascent recovery in the economy was gathering steam.
+India's manufacturing PMI rose to 52.7 from 51.2 in November, backing a view that a nascent recovery in the economy was gathering steam.
 The pickup in activity was boosted by new orders, which grew at the fastest pace since July.

 "Survey data showed that businesses anticipate 2020 to be more positive, as signalled by higher input purchasing and stockpiling," IHS Markit economist Joe Hayes said in a release.